 Risk Monitoring Committee

-Remuneration, Corporate Governance and Ethics Committee
+Remuneration, Corporate Governance, Ethics and Sustainability Committee

 Supervisory and Monitoring Committee

-- Pierre Guy NOEL, Executive Director and Chief Executive
+- Pierre Guy NOEL, Chief Executive

-- Gilbert GNANY, Executive Director and Chief Strategy Officer
+- Gilbert GNANY, Chief Strategy Officer

 - Didier HAREL, Chairperson and Independent Director